dotnet/docs-maui/docs/user-interface/controls/border.md

 > [!IMPORTANT]
 > When creating a border using a shape, such as a `Rectangle` or `Polygon`, only closed shapes should be used.
 Therefore, open shapes such as `Line` are unsupported.

+::: moniker range=">=net-maui-7.0"

+The default value of the `StrokeShape` property is `Rectangle`.
+Therefore, a `Border` will be rectangular by default.

+::: moniker-end

 For more information about the properties that control the shape and stroke of the border, see [Shapes](~/user-interface/controls/shapes/index.md).